-A weekend break before Christmas, with the uncertainty of 2020, may be the perfect chance to relax, enjoy the Portugal's autumn sunshine and get to know the beauty of Portugal a little better.
-If this sounds like the perfect plan for you this autumn, take note of these 5 Portuguese cities that you can discover in just a couple of days, perfect for a weekend getaway, or alternatively, a virtual tour from the comfort of your own home.
+One last little holiday befor Christmas seems like the perfect chance to relax, enjoy the autumn sunshine in Portugal, and get to know the most beautiful spots in the country.
+If this sounds like the perfect plan for you this autumn, take note of these 5 Portuguese cities that you can discover in just a couple of days, perfect for a weekend getaway.

-Guimarães is the city that saw the birth of Portugal and is a truly beautiful city that everyone should visit at least once.
-Discover the history and symbolism on display on display in this charming city, and find out why it is an unmissable visit when you’re in Portugal.
+Guimarães is the location that witnessed the birth of the Kingdom of Portugal and is a truly beautiful city that everyone should visit at least once.
+Discover the history and symbolism on display in this charming city, and find out why it is an unmissable visit when you’re in Portugal.

 What to visit in Guimarães:

-- Guimarães Castle: the first castle in Portugal to be fully restored and declared a National Monument in the 20th century.
+- Guimarães Castle: the first castle in Portugal was fully restored and declared a National Monument in the 20th century.

 - Paço dos Duques de Bragança: this palace in the city is now a museum that houses a collection of art from the 17th and 18th centuries and, on the second floor, is the official residence of the President of the Republic of Portugal whenever he travels to the north of the country.

 - Praça de Santiago: this is a square full of shops and esplanades, ideal for mixing with the locals and getting a glimpse of how the people of Guimarães live on a daily basis.